npr99/URSC645/Admin/URSC645_FileNaming.md

 # General Filename Plan for Reproducible Workflow

+Filename plan goals: Avoid a data dumpster.
+Let the filenames tell the story of your project.
+If read in order, filenames will communicate the path.
+Good filenames:
+- Reinforce all steps in a reproducible workflow.
+- Reinforce provenance for all input and output files.
+- Prepare workflow for publication.

 This filename plan provides basic guidelines to help with reproducible research.
 An ideal filename provides information about the author, the contents, and when the file was made.
 Consistent filenames make finding files easy.